Shapeways Shop Section ⇒ C8 – Romans Props

 Add the magnets and male pins to the speaker holder.

-Add the speaker, with a thin wire (nylon or couture) to be able to pull the speaker module off the hilt.
+Add the speaker, with a thin wire (thick nylon) to be able to pull the speaker module off the hilt.